 Nutrition and Supplements

-These nutrition tips may help you stay healthy and avoid fainting:
+To stay healthy and avoid fainting:

 - Don't skip meals.
-Eat a healthy diet, with plenty of fruits and vegetables, whole grains, healthy protein and good fats.
+Eat a healthy diet, with plenty of fruits and vegetables, whole grains, healthy protein, and good fats.

 - Avoid caffeine, alcohol, and tobacco.